HadiAtwi/HadiAtwi/README.md

 Welcome to my GitHub profile!
 Here's a little about me:

 👨‍💻 About Me:
-🔭 I’m currently working on: Portfolio Website - I'm catching up with React as I haven't used it in a while so I thought a fun project would be to create my own website.
+🔭 I’m currently working on: Food Connect Application - An app that connects grocery stores with NGOs to distribute almost expired items to people in need.
 🌱 I’m currently learning: React and Spring framework.
 👯 I’m looking to collaborate on: I'm open to collaboration on a full stack application regarding food waste that I plan to develop soon.
 🤔 I’m looking for help with: If you're a Spring framework expert I can use some help with the architecture of an upcoming project.